LIT-Protocol/vincent-app-registry/README.md

 - Get a MongoDB instance to run the service against
 - Configure MongoDB connection details in `.env` file

+Once you have your environment configured, run `pnpm start`

 See [demo.txt](./demo.txt) contains example CURL commands that you can use to test the endpoints